 Australia

 JinkoSolar has the largest market share in Australian residential solar.
 LONGi's Hi-MO series is gaining ground in the premium segment.
-See buying-chinese-solar-panels for detailed purchasing guidance.
+See importing solar panels from China for detailed purchasing guidance.

 India

-For detailed duty calculations across all four markets, see china-solar-panel-import-duties-2026.
+For detailed duty calculations across all four markets, see US & EU Tariffs on Chinese Solar Panels 2026.

 The Overcapacity Factor: Pricing and Availability